dynamsoft-docs/capture-vision-docs-mobile/programming/flutter/api-reference/barcode-reader.md

 **Return Value**

-An object that stores the runtime settings.
+An object of [`DBRRuntimeSettings`](class-dbr-runtime-settings.md) that stores the runtime settings.

 **Code Snippet**